Yoast/wordpress-seo/readme.txt

 Release Date: May 16th, 2018

 Bugfixes:
-* Fixes a bug where the slug of a draft would not be updated to a new title when published.
+* Fixes a bug where the auto-generating of the slug did not work as expected due to persisting of the post name too agressively.

 = 7.5.0 =
 Release Date: May 15th, 2018